MonoGame

-MonoGame is a free and open source C# framework used by game developers to make games for multiple platforms and other systems.
-It is also used to make Windows and Windows Phone games run on other systems.
-It supports iOS, iPadOS, Android, macOS, Linux, PlayStation 4, PlayStation 5, PlayStation Vita, Xbox One, Xbox Series X/S and Nintendo Switch.
+MonoGame is a free and open source software framework for developing video games in C#.
+It began as a way to bring existing XNA-based Windows and Windows Phone games to platforms Microsoft did not officially support, and is now also used to build new games from scratch.
+It supports desktop platforms (Windows, macOS and Linux), mobile platforms (Android, iOS and iPadOS) and, for developers authorized by the platform holders, the PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch and Nintendo Switch 2.
 It implements the Microsoft XNA 4 application programming interface (API).
-It has been used for several games, including Bastion, Celeste, Fez and Stardew Valley.
+Games built with MonoGame include Bastion, Celeste, Barotrauma, Fez, and Stardew Valley.